amannn/multi-sitemap/README.md

  ```

 All methods of `SitemapProcessor` return promises that should be waited for before calling other methods.
+The `addIndex` method should be called last, as this is the time the processor knows about all child sitemaps.

 ## Adding dynamic data